StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Tamas Papp has been very helpful during the development of the DynamicHMC versions of the models.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer are followed closely in several example scripts.

+The increasing use of Particles to represent quap approximations is possible thanks to the package [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).
+[Soss.jl](https://github.com/cscherrer/Soss.jl) and [related write-ups](https://cscherrer.github.io) introduced me to that option.

 ## Questions and issues